 DCYF will reimburse school districts for 50% of the excess cost of transportation when transporting students in foster care.
-If a student lives in one district but attends school in another, the two districts are required to share the cost/responsibility for transportation.
+If a student lives in one district but attends school in another, the two districts are required to share the cost/responsibility for transportation per RCW 28A.225.350.
 DCYF will reimburse each district for half of their excess transportation costs.
 DCYF is only responsible for 50% of the costs, not 100%.